Preparing Students for Life Through Exceptional Catholic Education

 We believe there is no better investment in your child’s future than a St. Joseph’s education.
 By investing early in the intellectual, creative, and spiritual growth of your child, you prepare them for a life of confidence, compassion, innovation, and leadership.

-We are proud to be the single most competitively priced school of our caliber in the greater Greenville area, and provide nearly one million dollars in Tuition Assistance to a third of our families each year.
-We invite you to learn more about our Tuition Assistance program below.
+We are proud to be the single most competitively priced school of our caliber in the greater Greenville area, and provide one million dollars in Tuition Assistance through our Flexible Tuition Program to a third of our families each year.
+We invite you to learn more about our Flexible Tuition Program below.

 “St. Joe’s is a quality investment for your child intellectually and emotionally, but also, financially.
 We all recognize that sending your child to St. Joe’s can be an expensive undertaking.
 The financial cost here versus a public education can be and ought to be reframed as an investment – an investment in the mental and spiritual well-being of your child.
 Although the high school and middle school years are only four to seven years, they are the most formative and definitive years in the hearts and minds of our children.
 Making the sacrifices to send your child to St. Joe’s is an investment in their character.
 It is the place where the hearts, minds and spirit of students are lifted and loved.”